vogt4nick/recipes.vogt4nick.com/src/recipes/sauces/hollandaise.md

     * For Cooling
         * 15 ml Butter, cold
     * For Final Emulsion
-        * 120 ml Butter, unsalted, melted
+        * 120 ml Unsalted Butter, melted

 === "Directions"
     1. **Simmer water** in stockpot.
 Maintain at a bare simmer.